 – they respond very quickly and simultaneously to a large number of users;

-– they are able to mimic human behavior (in fact they are artificial intelligence), improving the user experience;
+– they are able to mimic human behaviour (in fact they are artificial intelligence), improving the user experience;

 – can be integrated into any type of service and are multiplatform, to adapt to the needs of use;

-– they are able to automate repetitive work: all those activities performed frequently can be performed by the chatbot, reducing the possibility of errors;
+– they can automate repetitive work: all those activities performed frequently can be performed by the chatbot, reducing the possibility of errors;

-– they can use multiple communication channels, such as text, audio, images;
+– they can use multiple communication channels, such as text, audio, and images;

 Consequently, many problems inherent to productivity and customer satisfaction can be solved, thanks to the introduction of conversational interfaces in the business environment: